QueenieCplusplus/IGP_and_BGP/README.md

 Typically provides access to Internet, or another Network.The traffic sent to unknown destinations can be forwarded thru the exterior network.

+The Router that advertises exterior networks can be used as the Default Router by the routers that accepts its routing updates.

 # LB

 (to do)